wso2/choreo-samples/sfdc-new-case-to-gsheet/readme.md

-Use template (Salesforce New Case to Google Sheets New Spreadsheet) to creates Sheet in Google Sheet, When a new case in Salesforce is created.
+# Salesforce New Case to Google Sheets New Spreadsheet
 ## Use case
-This integration template helps to create a spreadsheet for each new cases in salesforce.
-There is a listner in the template.
+This integration sample helps to create a spreadsheet for each new cases in salesforce.
+There is a listner in the sample.
 It listens the changes happens for a case record in salesforce.
-If there is a new case created in the salesforce then this template fetch all data of that case record and create a spreadsheet with the case information.
+If there is a new case created in the salesforce then this sample fetch all data of that case record and create a spreadsheet with the case information.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_new_case_to_gsheet <newProjectName>`
 * Salesforce account
 * Google cloud platform account